Maria Kharenkova

-Maria Aleksandrovna Kharenkova (Мария Александровна Харенкова; born 29 October 1998) is a retired Russian-Georgian artistic gymnast.
-She is the 2014 European champion on the balance beam.
+Maria Aleksandrovna Kharenkova (Мария Александровна Харенкова; born 29 October 1998) is a Russian former artistic gymnast.
+She is the 2014 European champion on the balance beam and was part of the bronze medal winning team at the 2014 World Championships.
+From 2019 until her retirement she represented Georgia.

 Gymnastics career

-2011
+2011–2013: Junior level

-In April, Kharenkova competed at the Russian Championships in Penza, Russia in the CMS division.
+Kharenkova competed at the 2011 Russian Championships in Penza, Russia in the CMS division.
 She placed sixth in the all-around competition with a total score of 106.000.
 In event finals, she placed fifth on uneven bars and took gold on floor.

-2012

-In March, Kharenkova competed at the 2012 Pacific Rim Championships in Everett, United States.
-She placed 4th in the all-around competition with a score of 52.950.
-In event finals, she placed fourth on vault scoring 13.550 and third both on balance beam scoring 14.025 and on floor scoring 13.950.

-Later that month Kharenkova competed at City of Jesolo Trophy in Jesolo, Italy.
+Kharenkova competed at the 2012 Pacific Rim Championships in Everett, United States.
+She placed fourth in the all-around competition with a score of 52.950.
+In event finals, she placed fourth on vault scoring 13.550 and third both on balance beam scoring 14.025 and on floor exercise scoring 13.950.
+Later that month she competed at the City of Jesolo Trophy.
 She helped the Russian team finish in third place and individually she placed third with an all-around score of 55.650.
-In event finals, she placed first on floor with a score of 14.300.
+In event finals, she placed first on floor exercise with a score of 14.300.

-In May, Kharenkova competed at the European Championships in Brussels, Belgium.
+She next competed at the 2012 European Championships.
 She contributed scores of 14.100 on vault, 14.100 on balance beam and 14.366 on floor toward the Russian team's first-place finish.
-Individually, she finished sixth in the all-around competition (despite qualifying in first place) scoring 54.631.
+Individually she finished sixth in the all-around competition (despite qualifying in first place) scoring 54.631.
 However, in event finals, she placed third on vault scoring 13.699, first on balance beam scoring 14.766 and also won gold on floor scoring 14.233.

-In November, Kharenkova competed at the Elite Gym Massilia event in Marseille, France.
+Kharenkova ended the year competing at the Elite Gym Massilia event in Marseille, France.
 She helped the Russian team finish in first place and individually she placed fourth in the all-around competition scoring 54.250.
 In event finals, she placed second on vault scoring 13.688 and first on floor scoring 14.550.

-2013

-In July, together with teammates Maria Bondareva and Viktoria Kuzmina, Kharenkova competed at the 2013 European Youth Olympic Festival in Utrecht, Netherlands.
+With teammates Maria Bondareva and Viktoria Kuzmina, Kharenkova competed at the 2013 European Youth Olympic Festival.
 She contributed an all-around score of 54.600 toward the Russian team's first-place finish.
 She won the all-around competition with a score of 54.950.
 In event finals, she placed seventh on balance beam scoring 13.100 and first on floor scoring 13.950.

-In September, Kharenkova competed at the Japan Junior International in Yokohama, Japan.
+Later that year she competed at the Japan Junior International.
 She placed seventh in the all-around competition with a score of 54.900.